nimesh-mittal/elastic-match/README.md

 ## http://elasticmatch.com

-#### elastic-match is a distributed RESTful matching engine built for the cloud.
+#### elastic-match is a RESTful matching engine built for the cloud.
 Features include:

-* Distributed and Highly Available Matching Engine.
+* Flexible Matching Engine.
-** Each index is fully sharded with a configurable number of shards.
+** Matching engine can be configure using Matching rules ** Support multi-level matching rules
-** Each shard can have one or more replicas.
+** Support 1-1 and M-M matching
-** Read / Search operations performed on any of the replica shards.
+** Ability to configure existing famous matching algorithms ** Ability to configure user-define matching algorithms
-* Multi Tenant with Multi Types.
+* Multi Tenant
-** Support for more than one index.
+** Support for more than one matching
 ** Support for more than one type per index.
 ** Index level configuration (number of shards, index storage, ...).
 * Various set of APIs